 After the first ladder, the terrain opens up a bit until you come to a second slot.
 This one is just as narrow and just as wet.
 At the far end, which is around two miles from the trailhead, there is a second ladder.
 This one is much more rickety.
 It is a log with irregularly spaced wooden rungs screwed to it.
 The wrungs are slippery, loose, and have a gap of about 4 feet at one point.
 We saw adults helping each other up this ladder, and Dad climbed it easily on his own, but none of our kids wanted to try it.
 Getting them back down would have been pretty difficult, so we decided to turn around.

 Turning around at the second ladder made this unique hike almost exactly four miles.
 Others were going further, and Dad rushed up the trail another 75 yards or so and reported that the canyon continues, but we’ve heard it ends after about 2.2 miles (4.4 RT).
-We were satisfied to go to the second ladder and turn around.
+This was the perfect turn around spot for our family.

 Some people are upset that Kanarraville Falls is charging a fee, but don’t let it deter you.
 This is a great hike to do at least once, and fees help improve the hike and keep the numbers manageable.
 Don’t miss it, because Kanarraville Falls is one of the most unique and adventurous hikes we’ve done!

 Kanarraville Falls is located in the town of Kanarraville, which is about 10 miles south of Cedar City.
 The hike begins right in town.
 If coming from the north take exit 51, and if coming from the south, take exit 42.
 Head east off the exit toward Kanarraville.
 Drive about 5 miles toward town.
 Once in Kanarraville, head east on 100 north.
 Follow for 3 blocks until you arrive at the Kanarraville Falls parking lot.
 There are signs to help you find your way in town.

 Tips for Families